TheTabletop/CityGate/README.md

 # CityGate
 First off if you are using this on windows, stop it.
 Just stop it.
 This setup assumes a linux system (and preferably debian based).
+If don't have a linux system, and don't want to dual boot.
+Install [virtual box](https://www.virtualbox.org/wiki/Downloads), and then create a virtual machine with it with a [mint iso](https://www.linuxmint.com/download.php).

 First off clone the repository and get the correct branch, you are going to want iteration2.
 ```bash